iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.clevelandclinic 1 reviews"/>
 </p>

+> Can't really rate them high when I get get the ap to work and there is ZERO technical support.
+I've tried to sign up twice and filled in all my info and it just says "checking insurance info" and spins.
+Then after several minutes it asks me to log in and when I do it says "my password or username is wrong".
+Ive done it twice.
+It didn't work.
+Too cheap to have a support phone number so screw them.<br> :date: __2020-12-18 22:06:10__

 > Slow<br> :date: __2020-11-16 18:25:56__

 > I tried 3 times to use this, every time when it got to the video it just stopped loading.
 Total wate of time when I was really sick and needed to see a Dr. That was after it froze numerous times on the beginning screen.
 I had to reinstall twice and log back in, even call the customer service to reset my password moments after I'd been logged in and it kicked me out.<br> :date: __2020-10-15 07:45:30__